Dentismo/t-3-documentation/MQTT.md

-This document compiles the complete list of used MQTT topics by all components.
+This document compiles the complete list of MQTT topics that are used by any component.
 The following is described about each topic:

 - MQTT topic in wildcard notation e.g. `request/create-booking/#`
-- The components who interacts with this topic e.g. `Booking Manager`
+- The component that interacts with this topic e.g. `Booking Manager`
 - The type of action they take on this topic e.g. `PUB`
 - General purpose e.g. `Request to create a booking`
 - Interface e.g. `{ email: string; name: string; ... }`